BuzzdAldrin/Baltimore_Crime/README.md

-# Baltimore Open-Source Intelligence Crime Analysis
+# Baltimore Crime Analysis Using Open Source Intelligence #

 #### *"For his eyes are upon the ways of man, and he seeth all his goings."* - Job 34:21-22 KJV ####

 This R project statistically analyzes self-reported data from the Baltimore Police Department released as part of their consent decree.
 At its core, this is a personal attempt at civic understanding.
-Is there another way?
+Why are things the way they are?
+How can we think about an emotional issue intelligently and without fear?
+Crime is such an issue along with many others.

 There are too many ways of thinking about crime.
-It can be analyzed through the lenses of policing, drug policy, or familial structure.
+It can be analyzed through the lenses of policing, drug use, or familial structure.
 An aproachable angle for a data scientist is to examine crime as an intelligence problem.

 #### *"There are known knowns...* ####